CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img9.png)

-1. In the outlook page, choose **New message**  to send a new mail.
+1. On the outlook page, choose **New message**  to send a new mail.
 Enter a name or email address in the To, Cc, or Bcc field.
 In Subject, type the subject of the email message.
 Place the cursor in the body of the email message, and then start typing.
 After typing your message, choose Send.

    ![](Images/img153.png)

-1. From the left hand menu select **Calendar**.
+1. From the left-hand menu select **Calendar**.
 From here you can create appointments, events, organize meetings and view group schedules.

    ![](Images/img154.png)

 1. Now Select **People**, you can use the People page to view, create, edit, find, and delete contacts.
-You can use your contacts for your own reference, and can automatically add them as recipients when you compose an email message.
+You can use your contacts for your reference, and can automatically add them as recipients when you compose an email message.

    ![](Images/img155.png)

-1. From the left hand menu you can explore through all other options available.
+1. From the left-hand menu you can explore all other options available.

 ### Task 2 : Explore OneDrive

 1. OneDrive gives you one place to store, share, and sync your work or school files.
 As part of your organization's Microsoft 365 subscription, you can save your files in OneDrive and then work with them from almost any device, share files with others, give others permission to edit files and work on them at the same time.

 1. Switch back to the user account and from  **App launcher** under **Apps**, select **OneDrive**.
 From **Open context menu** click on **Open in new tab**.
 This will redirect you to the **OneDrive** page, from here you can manage all your **files**.

    ![](Images/img10.png)

    ![](Images/img16.png)

 1. Now we will try to create a folder and upload files to it.
-In the OneDrive page click on **New** and select **Folder** option, when prompted provide a name for your folder and click on **Create**.
+On the OneDrive page click on **New** and select **Folder** option, when prompted provide a name for your folder and click on **Create**.

    ![](Images/img17.png)

    ![](Images/img18.png)

 1. Now select the newly created folder.
-From the top navigation bar select **Upload** and select **Files**, when prompted choose the file(s) that you want to upload.
+From the top navigation bar select, **Upload** and select **Files**, when prompted choose the file(s) that you want to upload.

    ![](Images/img19.png)